Updated April 6, 2023, at 3 p.m. CT

-Tami Rechtenbach remembers how quiet her home felt in the days and weeks following divorce.
+Tami Brandenburg remembers how quiet her home felt in the days and weeks following divorce.

 Keep your emotions out of financial decisions

-“In hindsight, I wish I would have known how much of an influence your emotions can have on you,” Rechtenbach says.
+“In hindsight, I wish I would have known how much of an influence your emotions can have on you,” Brandenburg said.
 “Sometimes people think they can buy their way out of stress, but you really can’t.
 Things are not going to make you happy.
-You have to find that within yourself, but it’s really hard to see that when you’re going through the emotional turmoil.”
+You have to find that within yourself.
+But it’s really hard to see that when you’re going through the emotional turmoil.”

 Be realistic about your new normal

 “When you go from a dual income to just you, you need to ask yourself, ‘Can I afford this lifestyle on my own?’”
-Rechtenbach says.
+Brandenburg said.
 “You have to be honest about how you are going to spend your money.”

 In addition to less money coming in, you might have additional costs associated with attorney fees, setting up a new home and paying off marital debt.

-“Stress had an impact on me physically,” Rechtenbach says.
+“Stress had an impact on me physically,” Brandenburg said.
 “I lost a ton of weight, so I needed to buy new clothes.”

 Separate needs from wants

-“I have talked to a lot of women going through divorce,” Rechtenbach says.
+“I have talked to a lot of women going through divorce,” Brandenburg said.
 “To manage their stress, they want to get a gym membership.
 But that costs money, and they might not be able to afford that right now.”

 Be open to temporary changes

-As you begin your next chapter, you might need to make some sacrifices.
+As you begin your next chapter, you might need to make some sacrifices as you budget after divorce.

-“I had to rent a place for three months before I bought my home,” Rechtenbach says.
+“I had to rent a place for three months before I bought my home,” Brandenburg said.

 Talk to an expert